elixir-ecto/ecto/guides/howtos/Navigating Relations.md

 this tutorial page by simply copy-pasting the above lines into your bash prompt.
 Works equally well on OSX and GNU/Linux.
 If you're on Windows, what a pity.

-## The first two tables
+## The first two schemas

-Now that we have a complete project structure, and a database, we can put the above Location module in the `lib/garden/location.ex` file, and create a `plant.ex` file next to it, with this content.
+Now that we have a complete project structure, and a database, we can put the above `Garden.Location` module in the `lib/garden/location.ex` file, and create a `plant.ex` file next to it, defining the `Garden.Plant` module:

 ```iex
 defmodule Garden.Plant do